tgn203/lift-project/README.md

 # Elevator Simulator

 This project simulates an elevator system that moves up and down, transporting passengers between floors.
-The default configuration includes 10 floors and 1 elevator, but users can specify the number of floors and elevators through a configuration file.
+Users can specify the number of floors and elevators through a configuration file that can be generated.

 ## Project Structure